d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/random-variables.md

 * For any random variable $X$ and numbers $a$ and $b$, we have that $\sigma_{aX+b} = |a|\sigma_{X}$
 * If we have two *independent* random variables $X$ and $Y$, we have $\sigma_{X+Y} = \sqrt{\sigma_{X}^2 + \sigma_{Y}^2}$.

 It is natural at this moment to ask, "If the standard deviation is in the units of our original random variable, does it represent something we can draw with regards to that random variable?"
 The answer is a resounding yes!
-Indeed much like the mean told we the typical location of our random variable, the standard deviation gives the typical range of variation of that random variable.
+Indeed much like the mean told us the typical location of our random variable, the standard deviation gives the typical range of variation of that random variable.
 We can make this rigorous with what is known as Chebyshev's inequality:

 $$P\left(X \not\in [\mu_X - \alpha\sigma_X, \mu_X + \alpha\sigma_X]\right) \le \frac{1}{\alpha^2}.$$
 :eqlabel:`eq_chebyshev`